 Charles Dickens's fable A Christmas Carol - originally published as a novella in 1843 which he subsequently performed himself in public readings - has become as much a part of the festive season as the Queen's Christmas Message, carol concerts and mince pies.
 The Old Vic's stage version - back for a third consecutive year and also now running simultaneously on Broadway - could very well be added to this list to become an annual staple in Waterloo, just as the tradition of the...
 Read more

 Esteemed writer Jack Thorne's joyous, atmospheric adaptation of the timeless Charles Dickens classic returns to The Old Vic following a successful run last Christmas.
-For 2020, Andrew Lincoln will play Ebenezer Scrooge in the livestreamed production of A Christmas Carol, with information here.
+For 2020, Andrew Lincoln will play Ebenezer Scrooge in the livestreamed production of A Christmas Carol.